Van C. Mow: Early life and education

 In the early fifties, General Mow became entangled in an embezzlement scandal that was covered in great detail in major US and Chinese newspapers and even let to a congressional hearing.
 The Chiang Kai-shek government of the Republic of China alleged that General Mow failed to account for $19,440,000 (equivalent to about $180,000,000 in 2015).
-After a protracted legal battle, during which General Mow fled to Mexico[7] and shared a "luxury" prison cell with the Leon Trotsky assassin Ramón Mercader, the US Appeals Court in DC upheld a lower-court ruling that General Mow owed the Republic of China $6,368,503 plus interest and costs.
-A settlement was reached in 1958, and General Mow eventually returned to the US in the mid-sixties.
+After a protracted legal battle, during which General Mow fled to Mexico[7] and shared a "luxury" prison cell with the Leon Trotsky assassin Ramón Mercader,.
+General Mow eventually returned to the US in the mid-sixties.
 A detailed account of these events aired on Chinese TV in May 2015.